cperalta22/asteroid-field-for-micro-bit/README.md

 ### Installation

-1 - clone this repo or copy all three python scripts of the desired version you want to play 2 - go to beta version of the official web [micropython editor](https://python.microbit.org/v/beta) 3 - use the connect button to pair your micro:bit
+1. Clone this repo or copy all three python scripts of the desired version you want to play
+2. Go to beta version of the official web [micropython editor](https://python.microbit.org/v/beta)
+3. Use the connect button to pair your micro:bit
-4 - click into **Project** and upload all three files 5 - flash **Asteroid field** into your micro:bit
+4. Click into **Project** and upload all three files
+5. Flash **Asteroid field** into your micro:bit
-6 - Don't forget to build the controller ! (look below this document for an schematic)
+6. Don't forget to build the controller ! (look below this document for an schematic)

 ### Files and directories of this repo